 Big Bend is home to a few remarkable communities: Marathon, Study Butte, Terlingua Ghost Town, Lajitas, and Big Bend National Park.
 We highly recommend setting some time aside to visit these unique communities as they each possess their own unique charm and distinct experience.
 Accommodations range from convenient and comfortable to resort luxury.
 Guided outdoor activities such as hiking, jeep tours, horseback riding, river tours and more can be arranged via one of the local experienced outfitters.
 Big Bend is a diverse region with endless possibilities for adventure and discovery.
 Make sure to download the Big Bend Mobile App-an audio tour guide right in your hands!

-The closest mountain retreat from El Paso, Cloudcroft is a quiet village with a population of just 750.
-Surrounded by the Lincoln National Forest and situated at 9,000 feet above sea level, the town has a wealth of recreational alternatives.
-Hiking, mountain biking, fishing, horseback riding, plus snow tubing and alpine and cross-country skiing are all available.
-The center of town has an old west look with shops, restaurants and even a saloon.
+The closest mountain retreat from El Paso, Cloudcroft is a quiet village surrounded by the Lincoln National Forest and is situated at 9,000 feet above sea level.
+The town has a wealth of recreational alternatives including hiking, mountain biking, fishing, horseback riding, as well as snow tubing and alpine and cross-country skiing.
+The center of town has an old west look with shops, restaurants and a saloon.

-The largest and most popular lake in New Mexico, Elephant Butte Lake provides a setting for every imaginable water sport.
-The visitor center offers regional interpretive exhibits.
+Elephant Butte Lake is the largest and most popular lake in NM.
+It provides a setting for every imaginable water sport as well as a visitor center that features regional interpretive exhibits.
 The mild climate of the area makes this park a popular year-round destination.
-Elephant Butte Lake State Park headquarters are five miles north of Truth or Consequences via I-25 exit 83
+Elephant Butte Lake State Park headquarters are five miles north of Truth or Consequences via I-25 exit 83.

 This attraction is located two and a half hours northeast of El Paso, off I-25.
 Covering 3.3 million acres, this area is the largest national forest in New Mexico and contains hundreds of miles of streams, some 20 campgrounds, and more than 1,500 hiking trails.